dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 TX1 &rarr; TX2 &rarr; TX3, TX4 &rarr; TX5 &rarr; TX6, TX7 &rarr; TX8 &rarr; TX9.
 With four threads, S-1 will possibly proceed though the following time steps:

-* Possible time steps S-1 fgoes through with four threads:
+* Possible time steps S-1 goes through with four threads:
 * Phase 1:
   1. parallel execution of transactions 1,2,3,4
   2. parallel execution of transactions 5,6,7,8
   3. parallel execution of transactions 9,10
 * Phase 2:
   4. parallel validation of transactions 1,2,3,4; 2,3 fail and re-execute
   5. parallel validation of transactions 5,6,7,8; 6,8 fail and re-execute
   6. parallel validation of transactions 9,10; all succeed
   7. parallel validation of transactions 1,2,3,4; 3 fails and re-executes
   8. parallel validation of transactions 5,6,7,8; all succeed